Ghulam Azam: East Pakistan Central Peace Committee

 During the war of 1971, Azam played a central role in the formation of East Pakistan Central Peace Committee on 11 April 1971.
 Azam was one of the founding members of this organization.

 The Peace Committee served as a front for the army, informing on civil administration as well as the general public.
-They were also in charge of confiscating and redistribution of shops and lands from Hindu and pro-independence Bengali activists, mainly relatives and friends of Mukti Bahini fighters.
+They were also in charge of confiscating and redistributing shops and lands from Hindu and Bengali civilians, mainly relatives and friends of Mukti Bahini fighters.
 The Shanti Committee has also been alleged to have recruited Razakars.
 The first recruits included 96 Jamaat party members, who started training in an Ansar camp at Shahjahan Ali Road, Khulna.

-During Azam's leadership of Jamaat-e-Islami, Ashraf Hossain, a leader of Jamaat's student wing Islami Chhatra Sangha, created Al-Badr in Jamalpur on 22 April 1971.
-On April 1971, Azam and Motiur Rahman Nizami led demonstrations denouncing the independence movement as an Indian conspiracy.
-Azam denied the association between the Peace Committee and Razakar Bahini even though they were formed by the government and headed by Pakistani army general Tikka Khan.
+During Azam's leadership of Jamaat-e-Islami, Ashraf Hossain, a leader of Jamaat's student wing, Islami Chhatra Sangha, created Al-Badr in Jamalpur on 22 April 1971.
+In April 1971, Azam and Motiur Rahman Nizami led demonstrations denouncing the independence movement as an Indian conspiracy.
+Azam denied the association between the Peace Committee and Razakar Bahini, even though they were formed by the government and headed by Pakistani army general Tikka Khan.

 During the war, Azam travelled to West Pakistan at the time to consult Pakistani leaders.
-He declared that his party (Jamaat) is trying its best to curb the activities of pro-independence "miscreants".
+He declared that his party (Jamaat) is trying its best to curb the activities of "miscreants".
 He took part in meetings with General Yahya Khan, the then military strongman of Pakistan and other military leaders to organize the campaign against Bangladeshi independence.

 Foreign affairs

 On 12 August 1971, Azam declared in a statement published in the Daily Sangram that "the supporters of the so-called Bangladesh Movement are the enemies of Islam, Pakistan, and Muslims".
-He also called for an all out war against India.
+He also called for an all-out war against India.
 He called for the annexation of Assam.

-Azam was the prime standard-bearer who presented the blueprint of the killing of the intellectuals during a meeting with Rao Farman Ali in early September 1971.
-With his help, Pakistani Army and the local collaborators executed the killing of the Bengali intellectuals on 14 December 1971.
+According to ICT prosecution evidence, Azam presented a plan for the killing of intellectuals during a meeting with Rao Farman Ali in early September 1971.
+With his help, the Pakistan Army and the local collaborators executed the on 14 December 1971.